yanir1/locate-speaker/README.md

 # locate-speaker
-A project about locate a speaker in a room using pyrirgen
+A project regarding location of speaker in a room using pyrirgen